nickperez1285/e-messageboard/README.md

 to put your firebase configuration in the config object that is defined int he /src/App.js file.

-If you have any questions or comments about the code please don't hesitate to contact me on any of my social media which you can find at the top of the page at [thereactionary.net](http://thereactionary.net)
+If you have any questions or comments about the code please don't hesitate to contact me on any of my social media which you can find at the top of the page at [thereactionary.net](http://thereactionary.net)# e-messageboard